 - Farmers: 2550 small-holder farmers around Gatara commune

 - Process: Washed

 Want to learn more about our new bag and flavour profile categories?
 Click here!

-GREEN, RAW COFFEE.
+GREEN, UNROASTED COFFEE.
 YOU WILL NEED TO ROAST THIS COFFEE YOURSELF.

 CHOOSE BAG SIZE ABOVE.